-- Moral support: Genuinely cares about the well-being and development of the mentee (e.g., encouragement through difficult times, helps maintain self-efficacy, provides perspective or specific career/work strategies, …) – investing one’s (scarce) mental energy in the service of mentees.
+- Moral support: Genuinely cares about the well-being and development of the mentee (e.g., encouragement through difficult times, helps maintain self-efficacy, provides a perspective or specific career/work strategies) – investing one’s (scarce) mental energy in the service of mentees.

 Any member of the OB Division is eligible for this award.
 This award is not meant to recognize research productivity, advocacy activities in the field, or personal longevity in the field but rather to recognize a scholar who has an impactful effect on other scholars through their outstanding mentorship.
 To be eligible, the person needs three mentees who are willing to write a letter of nomination on behalf of their mentor.
-Based on the letters or recommendation we receive, a young and upcoming artist will develop a personalized award (production value of 1000 euros, courtesy of Antwerp Management School).
-To nominate an individual for the Mentorship Award, a nomination packet must include:
+Based on the letters or recommendations received, a young and upcoming artist, being mentored by a more senior artist, will develop a personalized piece of art representing the award winner as a mentor.
+To nominate an individual for the 2021 Mentorship Award, a nomination packet must include:

-- A letter of nomination that identifies the candidate, the individual(s) making the nomination, and a short motivation on why this person is nominated (one page, single spaced);
+- A letter of nomination that identifies the candidate, the individual(s) making the nomination, and a short motivation about why this person is being nominated (one page, single-spaced);

 - As supporting evidence, we ask the nominators to each write a supporting letter (one page, single-spaced) about how this person has impacted their development, career, and lives.
 These letters will be used as input for the artist crafting the award.
 We need a minimum of three, and a maximum of 10, letters per person.
 Nominations are accepted by all OB Division members.

 - If you nominated a candidate in a prior year/years, you will need to resubmit the nomination materials this year.